mistermicheels/markdown-notes-tree/README.md

     -   Example: `markdown-notes-tree --silent`
 -   `--useTabs`: Use tabs (instead of the standard four spaces) for indentation.
     -   Example: `markdown-notes-tree --useTabs`

+## Development

+This project is using Prettier to format the JavaScript code.
+Installing the VS Code plugin recommended through the `extensions.json` file should make this easy.

+The build script verifies that the formatting actually matches Prettier style and that the unit and integration tests are passing.

+During development, you can run the tool on a folder by navigating to the folder in the command line and then executing `node path/to/cli.js`, adding arguments as needed.
+Example: `node ../../../cli.js --silent`